 Bates College Museum of Art at the Olin Arts Center in Lewiston Maine is located about 25 minutes from the Wolf Cove Inn.
 The Museum of Art offers a range of ideas and inspiration through temporary exhibitions, the permanent collection, and education programs.
 The Museum of Art is an integral part of the intellectual and cultural life of the College and region.

-Deertrees Theatre and Cultural Centre
+The Deertrees Theatre and Cultural Centre

-Deertrees Theatre was built as an opera house in 1936 at the site of an old deer run in north Harrison.
+In 1936, Deertrees Theatre was built as an opera house at the site of an old deer run in north Harrison.
 Designed by Harrison G. Wiseman, his instructions were to “Design the most acoustically and technically perfect theatre possible.”
 Now in the National Registry of Historic Places, the Theatre presents an eclectic offering of performances, both musical and theatrical, as well as workshops.

 The 2015 season includes classical music, comedy, Celtic music, theatre, opera, community theater and family events.
 With all those options you are sure to find something to bring you to Harrison for an evening of entertainment and enjoyment.
 Located in Harrison Maine, the theatre is about 30 minutes from the Wolf Cove Inn.

 A part of the Bates College campus in Lewiston Maine, the Bates Dance Festival is a collaborative and cooperative program drawing from an international community of choreographers, performers, educators and students.
 Here, they study, perform and create new expressions of the dance form.

 The Festival provides opportunities to interact with and enjoy the works of the artists from the beginning of July through early August.
 Available performances include conversations with the artists, dance programs and concerts.